wothmag07/sentimental-analysis-with-BERT/README.md

 ## Usage

-1. **Prepare Dataset**: Place your dataset in the `data/` folder.
+1. **Prepare Dataset**: Create a folder named input and place your dataset in that.
 And do the necessary changes in dataset and preprocess file for training phase.
-2. **Train the Model**: You can change the parameters which are mentioned in config file however you want.Run the script to fine-tune the BERT model:
+2. **Train the Model**: You can change the parameters and path details which are mentioned in config file however you want.Run the script to fine-tune the BERT model:
    ```bash
    python train.py
    ```